 Why This Resume Is a Great Example

-Quantify upsells and review scores.
-For advice on writing summaries, see How to Write a Resume Summary.
+Quantify ratings and sales.
+For advice, see How To Write a Summary.

 Catering Waitress Resume Example